wuxc/pywin32doc/md/win32inet.md

   - [InternetGoOnline](win32inet.md#win32inetinternetgoonline)

-    Prompts the user for permission to initiate connection to a URL.&nbsp;
+    Prompts the user for permission to initiate connection to a URL\.&nbsp;

   - [InternetCloseHandle](win32inet.md#win32inetinternetclosehandle)